-The 5 Worst Travel Advice Women Keep Hearing (And What You Should Do Instead)
+The 5 Worst Travel Safety Advice Women Still Hear (And What Actually Keeps You Safe)

-After reading through stories from real women travelers, here are the 5 worst pieces of travel advice women still hear (and the smarter, safer alternatives you should follow instead).
+After reading stories from real women travelers — and seeing what actually works in practice — here are five of the worst travel safety advice women still hear, and the smarter, safer alternatives that help women travel confidently today.

 Key Takeaways